Ötzi Glacier Tour

 Maso Corto, Ötzi Glacier Tour Meeting Point (google maps: http://goo.gl/maps/ja3ij)

-Minimum of four participants (a smaller number of participants is possible upon request and with the payment of a supplement)
+Minimum of three participants (a smaller number of participants is possible upon request and with the payment of a supplement)

 What to Bring: